Noisy MRI Reconstruction via MAP Estimation with an Implicit Deep-Denoiser Prior: Results

 \subsection{Training and Implementation}

-We trained a single noise-adaptive denoiser $f$ (using the LPDSNet architecture~\cite{lpds2025} with $\bA = \IDMAT$) on the fully-sampled reconstructions of the T2w brain data with synthetic additive Gaussian white noise (AWGN) in the range $\sigma \in [0,0.5]$.
+We trained a single noise-adaptive denoiser $f$ (using the LPDSNet architecture~\cite{lpds2025} with $\bA = \IDMAT$) on fully-sampled reconstructions of the T1w brain data with synthetic additive Gaussian white noise (AWGN) in the range $\sigma_t \in [0,0.5]$.
 This denoiser was used for both the ImMAP and DDS based inferences for fair comparison.
-Additionally, we trained separate end-to-end reconstruction networks (LPDSNet~\cite{lpds2025}) on noiseless $R=12$ simulated kspace and noisy $R=8$ collected kspace.
-We obtain estimated coil noise-covariance matrices $\bSigma_y$ via a wavelet-based multicoil image domain based method, following \cite{Rep2Rep2025}.
-Hyperparameters of ImMAP were set as shown in Algorithm \ref{alg-ImMAP}, taking roughly 128 iterations per inference.
-Hyperparameters of DDS~\cite{chung2024decomposed} were set as $M=5$, $\eta=0.8$, iterations (NFE) $=99$ and $\gamma$ set by performing a grid-search around author-reported $\gamma=0.95$, per acceleration rate $R$.
+We trained two noise-adaptive end-to-end reconstruction networks (LPDSNet~\cite{lpds2025}) on $8\times$ accelerated simulated noise data and measurement noise data.
+Both the denoising LPDSNet (used by ImMAP and DDS) and reconstruction LPDSNet shared the same architecture hyperparameters for fair comparison (30 layers, 169 channels, and $7\times 7$ conv. kernels).
+Hyperparameters of DDS~\cite{chung2024decomposed} were set as $M=5$, $\eta=0.8$, 83 iterations, and $\gamma$ set by performing a grid-search per noise-level (see Section \ref{sec-exp-ablation}).